Shopping on Fifth Avenue

 Every woman knows the blue boxes containing the engagement rings!
 Tiffany’s & Co New York has been the go-to jeweller for many couples since 1837.

 The department store has a whopping eight floors that exude fashion.
 You’ll find a wide range of brands here such as Chanel, Prada, Chloé and Marc Jacobs.
 There is also a restaurant and a café located in the department store.

 Celebrities such as Gwyneth Paltrow, Anne Hathaway and Natalie Portman are often spotted on the red carpet with jewellery from Harry Winston.
 That’s why this store is also called the jeweller of the stars!

 Fifth Avenue is more than just stores, there are a number of famous buildings dotted along the avenue such as: the Flatiron Building, Empire State Building, New York Public Library, Rockefeller Center, St. Patrick’s Cathedral and Trump Tower.

-The part on the west side of Central Park between 82nd Street and 105th Street is also known as the Museum Mile.
-On this part a number of museums are located next to each other.
-Among the ten museums on Museum Mile you’ll find the Solomon R. Guggenheim Museum (88th Street) and The Metropolitan Museum of Art (82nd Street).
-Every year in June there is the Museum Mile Festival held to promote the museums and to increase visitor numbers.
-During the Museum Mile Festival entrance to the ten museums is free.
+The section on the west side of Central Park between 82nd Street and 105th Street is also known as the Museum Mile.
+A number of museums located next to each other can be found here, like the Solomon R. Guggenheim Museum (88th Street).
+Every June there is the Museum Mile Festival takes place to promote the museums and increase visitor numbers.
+During the Museum Mile Festival entrance to the ten museums, including the Metropolitan Museum of Art, is free.

 Fifth Avenue is traditionally used for the festive parades that take place in New York City such as the Macy’s Thanksgiving Parade.